West Coast US

 Where Desert Meets Ocean – San Diego, California (part II)

-My next couple days in San Diego were mostly filled with conference-y stuff; attending talks and poster sessions, presenting my own poster, etc. But we did still manage to find some excellent restaurants.
+The next couple days in San Diego were mostly filled with conference-y stuff.
+But we did still manage to find some excellent restaurants.
 The Gaslamp Quarter is full of places to eat, so you’ll never go hungry.
-For breakfasts/brunches, we ate at Chocolat, Opera Caffe,… Continue reading Where Desert Meets Ocean – San Diego, California (part II)
+For breakfasts/brunches, we ate at Chocolat, Opera Caffe, and The Broken Yolk, all of which served a wide… Continue reading

 In which there were pandas – San Diego, California (part I)